 The team develops hypotheses about causal relationships between inputs and outputs i.e between X’s and Y, they narrow causation down to the vital few variables and they use statistical analysis and data to validate the hypotheses and assumptions they have made in earlier phases.

-The main objectives of this phase is to establish the transfer function of Y= f(x) and validate a list of critical X’s and their impacts on output (Y).
+The main objective of this phase is to establish the transfer function of Y= f(x) and validate a list of critical X’s and their impacts on output (Y).

 During this phase, the team also starts preparing for improve phase.
 Teams might begin working on possible solutions and selecting solutions, developing improvement plans, and preparing documentation about improvement work.